iworks/simple-seo-improvements/readme.txt

 1. Plugin configuration screen - posts.

 == Changelog ==

+Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.0.2 (2023-11-15) =
+* The AI bots bloking has been added into the robots.txt file.
+* The dynamic property has been fixed.

 = 2.0.1 (2023-11-07) =
 * The too-early call of the function `get_pages()` has been fixed.
 Props for [schulz](https://wordpress.org/support/users/schulz/),